 Firestone Park / Graham real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and townhomes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Firestone Park / Graham neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built before 1940.

-American households most often have a car, and regularly they have two or three.
-But households in the Firestone Park / Graham neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Firestone Park / Graham neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
-NeighborhoodScout's Analysis reveals that 37.1% of the households here have four, five, or more cars.
-That is more cars per household than in 97.1% of the neighborhoods in the nation.
+NeighborhoodScout's Analysis reveals that 34.0% of the households here have four, five, or more cars.
+That is more cars per household than in 95.6% of the neighborhoods in the nation.

 Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Firestone Park / Graham neighborhood is one of the most walkable neighborhoods in America.